soumendukrg/BME595_DeepLearning/Homework-05/README.md

 ### Class: img2num
-  - The file *img2num.py* implements this class.
   - `__init__`: The class constructor performs the following tasks:
     - Instantiates model, loss, optimizer, hyperparameters for training and validation.
     - Downloads the *MNIST* dataset on the host PC using `torch.utils.data.DataLoader`.
     - Loads a previously saved checkpoint (if present) consisting of last saved epoch, best accuracy, model state dictionary, optimizer dictionary, and list of results (training loss, validation loss, validation accuracy, and computation time for training).
 If no saved checkpoint is found, initializes list of results.
   - `train()`:
-    - This method trains the model using training dataset and test the model usign validation dataset for predefined number of epochs.
+    - This method trains the model using training dataset and test the model using validation dataset for predefined number of epochs.
 It also calculates result parameters like loss, accuracy, etc.
+    - At the end of each epoch, the epoch num, best accuracy, model state dictionary, optimizer dictionary, and list of results (training loss, validation loss, validation accuracy, and computation time for training) are saved, so that training can be resumed later from a saved checkpoint.
   - `[int] forward([28x28 ByteTensor] img)`:
     - This method takes a single image from MNIST dataset, unsqueezes it to size `1x1x28x28` and feeds it to the trained network.
 It returns the predicted label(class) of the input image.
-  - At the end of each epoch, the epoch num, best accuracy, model state dictionary, optimizer dictionary, and list of results (training loss, validation loss, validation accuracy, and computation time for training) are saved, so that training can be resumed later from a saved checkpoint.

 ## **Results and Observations**
 ### **LeNet5 model (img2num) vs Basic (Fully connected) model (NnImg2Num)**